oriolcervello/GNSS-REFLECTOMETRY-PROCESSING/others/ReadMe.md

 ### DeviceProperties.cu

-In this File you will be able to check you GPU properties.
-Specially Maximum Threads per block.
+With this File you will be able to check you GPU properties.
+Specially Maximum Threads per block (maximum Blocksize of your GPU).

-To build it:
+To build it you can run go to scripts and run build script with argument 1

+	build.cmd 1

+or you can do it yourself:

-    nvcc kernel.cu -o kernel
+    nvcc DeviceProperties.cu -o DeviceProperties.cu

 To run it

-    .\kernel

-### Ploting.m

-This is a Matlab script that will allow you to read and plot the results file.
+    .\DeviceProperties.cu